 Book for entry to one of Britain’s best-known historical attractions!

 Discover over 1000 years of murder, mystery, deadly plots and intrigue that have played out inside the ancient stone walls of this world-famous landmark.

-Some of the Tower’s most famous sights include:
+Some of the Tower’s most remarkable sights include:

 The Crown Jewels

 The dazzling Crown Jewels are comprised of a staggering 23,578 gems.
 The Tower of London is also home to the Cullinan and 105.6 Carat Koh-i-Noor diamonds.
 This breathtaking collection can be found in the Jewel House.